BKJackson/databricks-notebook-deployment-template/README.md

     * Default profile: DEFAULT
     * Case sensitive: Yes
 5. **-p**:  Same as --profile

+### requirements.txt support
+If you have a requirements.txt file in the directory from which you run the script, i.e. the present working directory, the script will preform a passive check of modules on the cluster that is named in the command and warn you of any inconsistencies.

 ## Setting up databricks-cli profile
 Setting up the databricks cli profile can be done fairly easily by utilizing one of the following commands and following the prompts: